 Across India, from mid March until April, people are not really trekking.
 Parents are overwrought with kids’ exams.
 Deadlines in offices somehow hang in the air.
-Or trekkers simply seem to be keen on the trekking rush in May/June.

 Meanwhile, quietly on the side, a splendid season of trekking between Mid March and April slips by.

 Mid-March marks the beginning of spring